 You captured the photo according to the latest Instagram trends and social media guidelines.
 You chose the perfect corner according to content marketing tips and you added the best hashtags according to digital marketing experts.
 You even picked that corner because in the magazine you read yesterday, they called it a must-see-corner.
 And you thought it was all your spontaneous inspiration and idea, right?

-So Design, Fashion and Technology have an endless and ongoing relationship that shape the way we live.
+So Design, Fashion, and Technology have an endless and ongoing relationship that shapes the way we live.

 “You don’t want to be a commercial photographer unless you’re famous,” says Scott Galloway, clinical professor of marketing at the NYU Stern School of Business in New York, and founder of “digital benchmarking” firm L2.

 This is a new reality: the choice of Brooklyn as a photographer was less about how well-connected famous people can get their kids into competitive professions than a reflection of just how much social media has shaken up the fashion industry.
 It’s now the number of followers on Instagram, Pinterest, Facebook and Twitter, rather than your experience necessarily, that can secure you a top job. (source BBC News)

 The influence of social media has also rapidly changed how models are chosen.

 Kendall Jenner, who shot to fame thanks to the Keeping Up with the Kardashians reality TV show, has been dubbed the “ultimate Instagirl” for her huge social media fan base: 48 million followers on Instagram and 15.3 million on Twitter. (source BBC News)